massgov/mayflower/docs/README.md

 * The implementation’s target language and/or framework
 * The code repository if it is in Github or equivalent (if public)
 * What type of Mayflower implementation you are using
-* What Mayflower Desyn System version you are using
+* What Mayflower Design System version you are using
 * Any useful caveats or other notes